wzhy2000/HiGWAS/README.md

 ## Abstract:

-The GWAS Lasso package is developed to identify significant SNPs that control phenotypic variation and estimate their additive and dominant genetic effects based on the Bayesian Lasso or Group Lasso model.
+The HiGWAS package is developed to identify significant SNPs that control phenotypic variation and estimate their additive and dominant genetic effects based on the Bayesian Lasso or Group Lasso model.
 The package provides two statistical models, **BLS** can detect the association using one single time measured phenotypc and **GLS** solve the association based on the longitudinal phenotype.

 ## Document